-The President is, indeed, the most powerful man in the world – but the presidency is not the most powerful office in the world.
+The President is, indeed, the most powerful person in the world — but the presidency is not the most powerful office in the world.

-- To change things, you have to change the law.
+To change things, you must change the law.

-- To change the laws, you have to change the people who make them.
+To change the laws, you must change the people who make them.

 Congress and the State Legislatures pass thousands of laws every year.
 No citizen or group can possibly read them all, research them to find out their effect in advance, or alert their friends to go into action with letter-writing and phone-calling.